-To make your document easy to read, edit your list so the items are parallel and consistent.
-Use verb phrases in your list when you want to instruct the reader on what to do. - Soak your tools in alcohol for three minutes before you begin. - Use only lukewarm water to wash your face. - Clean and dry your tools before you put them away.
-Use noun phrases to emphasize recommendations. - An alcohol soak of the tools for three minutes before you begin. - Lukewarm water only to be used to wash your - The instructions recommend cleaning and drying your tools before you put them away.
-Numbers Spell out numbers zero through nine.
-Use numerals for numbers 10 and above.
-Examples:
+• Introduced by a phrase that can be used without repetition in the bullets.
+If an item does not fit the style of the bulleted list, list it as a separate sentence after the bulleted list.
+Use verb phrases in your list when you want to instruct the reader on what to do. - Soak your tools in alcohol for three minutes before you begin. - Wash your face using only lukewarm water. - Clean and dry your tools before you put them away.
+Use noun phrases to emphasize recommendations. - An alcohol soak of the tools for three minutes before you begin. - Lukewarm water only to be used to wash your face. - The instructions recommend cleaning and drying your tools before you put them away.
+Question Mark, Colon, or Both?